Skip to content

 Garnet Star – μ Cephei (Mu Cephei)

-Mu Cephei is a red supergiant, approximately 2,400 light years distant.
+Mu Cephei is a red supergiant, approximately 2,090 light years distant.
 The star is too far away for its distance to be certain, though.
-It belongs to the spectral class M2Ia.
+It has the stellar classification M2Ia.

 Mu Cephei has an apparent magnitude of 4.08 and it is one of the most luminous stars known.
-Sometimes it is called Herschel’s Garnet Star, after the astronomer William Herschel who discovered the planet Uranus in 1781.
-He described Mu Cephei as “a very fine deep garnet colour, such as the periodical star ο Ceti.”
+It is known as Herschel’s Garnet Star, after the astronomer William Herschel who discovered the planet Uranus in 1781.
+Herschel described Mu Cephei as “a very fine deep garnet colour, such as the periodical star ο Ceti.”

 Mu Cephei is a class M bright supergiant and one of the largest stars ever observed in the entire galaxy.
-It has a radius 1,650 times that of the Sun, or 7.7 Astronomical Units.
-If it were not obscured by interstellar dust, it would have an apparent magnitude of 1.97.
+It has a radius 972 times that of the Sun.
+If it were not obscured by interstellar dust, it would shine at magnitude 1.97.

-Mu Cephei is a prototype for a class of stars known as the Mu Cephei variables.
+Mu Cephei is classified as a semiregular variable star.
+It was a prototype for the obsolete class of stars known as the Mu Cephei variables.
 The star’s apparent magnitude varies between magnitude 3.62 and 5 in a period of 2 to 2.5 years, without a recognizable pattern.

 The star has started to fuse helium into carbon and it is approaching its final stages of life.
 It is unstable and expected to go out as a supernova in the relatively near future, which might mean several millions of years.